Boomerang: Coast to Coaster: Design and operation

-Originally, all of these coasters featured teal track & white supports.
-As of 2025, Six Flags Darien Lake's model is the only of the five installations to have featured its original colors since its opening year.
+Originally, all of these coasters featured teal track and white supports.
+As of 2026, Six Flags Darien Lake's model is the only of the five installations to maintain its original colors since its opening year.
 Six Flags Discovery Kingdom's model has teal track and yellow supports; Elitch Gardens' model has yellow track and purple supports; and Six Flags Fiesta Texas' model has teal track and orange supports.
-Six Flags Great Escape's model featured yellow track and red supports for a time, but it was repainted to its original colors for the 2025 season.
+Great Escape's model featured yellow track and red supports for a time, but it was repainted to its debut year colors for the 2025 season.

 Each ride is the standard Vekoma Boomerang roller coaster model found operating at 52 different amusement parks worldwide.

 Each coaster has one train with a capacity of 28 riders per train, two across in each row with sit-down style seating.
 To begin a ride cycle, the train is pulled backwards up the first lift hill, then dropped through the station into a cobra roll and a loop.
-Coming out of the loop, the train is pulled up another lift hill at the end of the track, then dropped once again, allowing it to traverse these inversions backwards, hence the name "Boomerang: Coast to Coaster".
+Coming out of the loop, the train is pulled up another lift hill at the end of the track, then dropped once again, allowing it to traverse these inversions backwards, hence the name "Boomerang".